Everytown for Gun Safety: Moms Demand Action For Gun Sense in America

 Moms Demand Action for Gun Sense in America was founded on December 15, 2012, one day after the Sandy Hook Elementary School shooting.
-The organization was founded for mothers to advocate for violation of the second amendment and gun ownership prevention as a campaign of the Everytown for Gun Safety Action Fund.
+The organization was founded for mothers to advocate for gun ownership prevention as a campaign of the Everytown for Gun Safety Action Fund.
 The group was founded by Shannon Watts in Indianapolis, Indiana and originally began as a grassroots Facebook group page titled "One Million Moms for Gun Control".
 By the end of 2013, Moms Demand Action had grown into an advocacy group with 130,000 members and chapters in all 50 states.
 The group has cited the example of Mothers Against Drunk Driving (MADD) as a model for its establishment.
 Moms Demand Action has lobbied members of Congress to expand background checks for individuals purchasing guns, and claims to have persuaded Starbucks to ban guns from its coffee shops.
 Moms Demand Action endorses congressional candidates.

 An ad campaign launched by the group compared laws concerning assault weapons with laws that have successfully banned other things in certain areas of the United States, including Kinder Surprise chocolates, certain books, and dodgeball.
 In December 2013, Moms Demand Action announced that it had merged with Mayors Against Illegal Guns to form Everytown for Gun Safety.
 As of October 2017, it says it has 4 million members.

 In February 2018, in the aftermath of the mass shooting in Parkland, Florida, the group launched a campaign asking companies providing streaming services to remove the NRA's online channel (NRATV) from their offer.

 On April 27, 2023, Moms Demand Action announced the appointment of its first executive director, Angela Ferrell-Zabala, who was previously Senior Vice President of Movement Building for Everytown.